Asna1408/IEEE-LAUNCHPAD/README.md

 # ASNA T M
 ## About me
+My name is Asna T M Graduated from CUSAT in B.Tech in electronics and Communication Engineering.
 I am self-taught MERN stack developer with a strong background in web development.
-Skilled in HTML, CSS, JavaScript, Node.js, MongoDB, and React.js, I specialize in backend development, database management, and creating secure REST APIs.
+Skilled in HTML, CSS, JavaScript, Node.js, Express, MongoDB, PostgreSql and React.js, Redux .I specialize in backend development, database management, and creating secure REST APIs.
 Dedicated to continuous learning and staying updated with the latest technologies

 ## My Projects